State Department security officials weren't notified of 'imminent' threats to US embassies - Local News 8

 However, Pompeo, a former CIA director, told the audience that “the intelligence community makes mistakes, all the time.”

 CNN reached out to eight embassies in the region, including Baghdad, to see if they received specific threat warnings about any plot to blow up their posts.
-Only two replied, stating they got the worldwide security warning that was sent to all the US embassies about a “potential escalation threat” following the death of a US contractor in a rocket attack in Iraq by Iranian proxies.
+Five replied, some referred questions to the State Department and others explained that they got the worldwide security warning that was sent to all the US embassies about a “potential escalation threat” following the death of a US contractor in a rocket attack in Iraq by Iranian proxies.

 ‘I’m not going to discuss intelligence’